sgalikeeva/bikesharing/README.md

 From the results, a few points can be extrapolated to apply the New York bike-sharing data to a potential Des Moines bike-sharing service.
 Out of the users, there will be more males than females.
 Annual subscribers will use the service more often than a one-off customer.
 Commuting hours will be the most popular times of day that the service will be used.

-Two additional visualizations that can be performed with the given dataset are whether age correlates to what kind of usertype a rider is and trip duration by gender and age.
+Two additional visualizations that can be performed with the given dataset are whether age correlates to what kind of usertype a rider is and trip duration by gender and age and how it compares.